alifwahid/alifwahid.github.io/_posts/2019-02-04-my-business-canon.md

 things, which they had progressively learned over time.
 So when they found themselves needing to be good at very *new* things altogether, they necessarily struggled, and most often they went bankrupt.
-He discusses various dynamics at play that bring about such a situation.
+He discusses various dynamics at play, which bring about such an outcome.
 The main point is that companies tend to specialise by moving towards the high-end of their favoured markets, which necessarily includes focusing on higher profit margins and accepting the underlying higher cost structures.
-Then, when disruptive innovators undercut and precipitously subsume the previously high-end markets, these well managed companies almost always become extinct.
+Then, when disruptive innovators undercut and subsume the previously high-end markets, these well managed companies almost always become extinct.

 Ries provides an insightful method of countering the tide of moving upmarket and specialising until extinction.
 He calls it *pivot or persevere*